muhammadismailkhan0009/computer-science-dictionary/README.md

 This repository contains two branches: main, and development.

 ***To contribute, Kindly fork this project into your repository, and create pull request from forked project.
-Also, the merge request must be made on development branch of the project.
+The merge request must be made on development branch of the project.
 Thank you***